SaraRasoulian/Country-Capital-API/README.md

-# CountryCapitalAPI
+## Country Capital API
-A .NET Web API Application that consumes SOAP API
+⚡ This repository is an ASP.NET Core Web API Application (.NET 8) that consumes SOAP API